-With weather cooling but not yet frigid and schools back in session, fall is the perfect time of year to see the sights in Chicago without worrying about huge crowds.
+With the weather cooling but not yet frigid and schools back in session, fall is the perfect time to see the sights in Chicago without worrying about huge crowds.
 The only exception is the Chicago marathon weekend, which occurs annually in mid-October.
-One of the best things to do in Chicago during the fall is dining outdoors.
+One of the best things to do in Chicago during the fall is dine outdoors.

 #10 – New York City